 In the morning, I get up in time to say goodbye, as they leave with their families to the airport.
 We are all groggy from staying up so late.
 The closeness we felt is missing.
-I’m amazed that my friends have so many brothers and sisters I hadn’t met before.
+I am amazed that my friends have so many brothers and sisters I had not met before.
 We stand around, not know what to say.

 “You guys think Tina’s already left?”
 I ask.

 Their faces light up.
 We race across Collins Avenue to her hotel, where it’s a similar scene of luggage and siblings.
 Her face breaks into a big smile when she sees us.

 “I just had to say goodbye one more time,” I announce.
 She backs off quickly when I try to hug her, letting me know her parents are watching.
-The guys seem amused, knowing they’ll see her at the airport soon.
+The guys seem amused, knowing they will soon see her at the airport.
 I convince Tina to go across the street to Nathan’s, where I get a real hug and goodbye kiss.
 We promise to write.
 We get back just in time for the shuttle bus to leave.
 The guys are already back at their hotel and leaving too.